Assam to launch 'State Mission' against child marriage, put end to the menace by 2026

-The Assam government on Thursday said it will launch a ‘State Mission' for Rs 200 crore to “completely” eliminate child marriage by 2026.
+Weeks after launching a "crackdown" against child marriage, the BJP-led government in Assam on Thursday announced a Rs 200 crore mission to end the menace by 2026.

-Presenting the budget for 2023-24, Finance Minister Ajanta Neog said curbing child marriages in the state has not only become a necessity, but an urgency, too, which is why the government launched a mass drive against the violators of the Prohibition of Child Marriage Act (PCMA), 2006.
+The mission was announced in the state's annual budget, which was presented in the Assembly by state Finance Minister Ajanta Neog.

-"This new mission is being worked out by the Women and Child Development Department with an allocation of Rs 200 crore," she said.
+Neog said the mission will be set up at the Women and Child Development Department with allocation of Rs 200 crore.

 Also Read | Humane approach should be adopted in dealing with child marriages: Experts in Assam